United Nations Security Council Resolution 663

-United Nations Security Council resolution 663, adopted unanimously on 14 August 1990, after examining the application of the Principality of Liechtenstein for membership in the United Nations, the Council recommended to the General Assembly that Liechtenstein be admitted.
+United Nations Security Council resolution 663, adopted unanimously on 14 August 1990, related to Liechtenstein's application to join the United Nations as a member.
+The resolution stated as follows: After examining the application of the Principality of Liechtenstein for membership in the United Nations, the Council recommended to the General Assembly that Liechtenstein be admitted as a member of the United Nations.